chingchenms/llvm/docs/Coroutines.rst

 Example:
 """"""""

-Separate save and suspend points are a necessity when a coroutine is used to represent an asynchronous control flow driven by callbacks representing completions of asynchronous operations.
+Separate save and suspend points are necessary when a coroutine is used to represent an asynchronous control flow driven by callbacks representing completions of asynchronous operations.